-While an official definition of inclusive education does not exist in Jamaica, the National education strategic plan: 2011-2020 states that the country aspires to be inclusive in its provision of formal education for the entire Jamaican school-age population (3–18 years).
-A commitment the Government has reaffirmed recently for “an inclusive education system that caters to the needs of all children, particularly those with special needs”.
+While an official definition of inclusive education does not exist in Jamaica, the 2011–20 National Education Strategic Plan states that the country aspires to be inclusive in its provision of formal education for the entire Jamaican school-age population (3–18 years).
+The government recently reaffirmed its commitment to ‘an inclusive education system that caters to the needs of all children, particularly those with special needs.’

 Special education needs

-According to the Ministry of Education, Youth and Information students with special needs include students with hearing and visual impairments, physical disabilities, mental retardation, learning disabilities and those who are gifted and talented.
+According to the Ministry of Education, Youth and Information (MoEYI), students with special needs include students with hearing and visual impairments, physical disabilities, mental retardation and learning disabilities and those who are gifted and talented.

-The 2007 UNESCO-IBE Country Profile of Jamaica witnesses the efforts undertaken by the government of Jamaica to include children with disabilities into regular schools.
-In the late 80’s and early 90’s, Jamaica the focus was on mainstreaming as part of the inclusion process with the support of the Dutch government.
-At the primary level, special education units were built and incorporated by host schools to provide small groups/class interventions and resource services for students with special needs including those with disabilities.
+The 2007 UNESCO International Bureau of Education country profile for Jamaica noted the efforts undertaken by the government of Jamaica to include children with disabilities into regular schools.
+In the late 1980s and early 1990s, there was a focus on mainstreaming as part of the inclusion process with the support of the Dutch government.
+At the primary level, special education units were built and incorporated by host schools to provide small groups/class interventions and resource services for students with special needs, including those with disabilities.
 Students were expected to remain in those units for a maximum of two years and then be fully mainstreamed.
-A special education unit was established at Chetolah Park Primary School in Hannah Town, to cater to the needs of primary-age children attending that and other institutions in western Kingston who have learning and other developmental challenges.
+A special education unit was established at Chetolah Park Primary School in Hannah Town to cater for the needs of primary-age children attending that school and other institutions in western Kingston with learning and other developmental challenges.

 Nonetheless, there are segregated facilities or special schools in the country providing specialized services and programmes for students requiring special support.
-According to the Jamaica Council for Persons with Disabilities (JCPD) Salvation Army School for the Blind and Visually impaired – which has over time mainstreamed a number of students in High Schools through itinerant teachers – the Maranatha school for the Deaf, the Jamaica Christian School for the Deaf and schools for intellectual disabilities are among special schools across the country.
+According to the Jamaica Council for Persons with Disabilities (JCPD), the Salvation Army School for the Blind and Visually impaired – which has over time mainstreamed a number of students in high schools through itinerant teachers – the Maranatha School for the Deaf, the Jamaica Christian School for the Deaf and schools for students with intellectual disabilities are among special schools across the country.

-The Ministry has recently opened two diagnostic centers, which assist in identifying students with special needs as well as providing short-term intervention and assigned $1.2 billion to the Special Education Unit.
+The MoEYI has recently opened two diagnostic centres which assist in identifying students with special needs as well as providing short-term intervention and assigned US$1.2 billion to the Special Education Unit.

-One of the strategic objectives of the National education strategic plan for 2011-2020 is to promote and support inclusive education supporting inclusion in the provision of formal education for the entire Jamaican school-age population and ensuring that all children have access to educational opportunities appropriate for their developmental age and stage.
-The Plan acknowledges that special needs students and gifted students are currently underserved in the education system.
+One of the strategic objectives of the 2011–20 National Education Strategic Plan was to promote and support inclusive education in the provision of formal education for the entire Jamaican school-age population and ensure that all children have access to education opportunities appropriate for their developmental age and stage.
+The plan acknowledges that special needs students and gifted students are currently underserved in the education system.
 The aspiration for the country is to nurture these students with the opportunities they require to develop in circumstances that encourage them to move at their own pace and expand their areas of interest beyond the confines of the established curriculum.
-In terms of equity, the Plan aims to strengthen efforts to increase equity in the education system.
+The plan also aimed to strengthen efforts to increase equity in the education system.

-To achieve this objective a Special Education Policy will be implemented together with programmes to support students with exeptionalities.
-The draft special education policy was presented to the Cabinet in June 2019 for approval.
+To achieve this objective, a special education policy was to be implemented together with programmes to support students with exceptionalities.
+The draft special education policy was presented to the cabinet in June 2019 for approval.

-Jamaica was the first signatory to the CRPD, which it ratified in March 2007.
-In 2014, a Disability Act was approved.
-It sets that an educational or training institution shall not deny a person with disability to enroll at, or attend the institution due to the disability.
-Education or training institutions shall provide the support necessary to ensure that a person with a disability has the most reasonable training provided, has access to facilities in the least restrictive environment and best suited to his individual needs, and receives the support by the institution that is required to effectively facilitate his education.
-The Act also establishes that examinations and trainings should be conducted in a manner and with facilities accessible for persons with disabilities.
-The Disability Act has allowed to remove current stigma against persons with disabilities in the society and to improve their access to education, health, transportation and employment.
+Jamaica was the first signatory to the United Nations Convention on the Rights of Persons with Disabilities (CRPD), which it ratified in March 2007.
+In 2014, a Disabilities Act was approved.
+It sets that an education or training institution shall not deny a person with disability to enrol at or attend the institution due to the disability.
+Education and training institutions shall provide the support necessary to ensure that a person with a disability has the most reasonable training provided, has access to facilities in the least restrictive environment and best suited to his or her individual needs, and receives the support by the institution that is required to effectively facilitate his or her education.
+The act also establishes that examinations and trainings should be conducted in a manner and with facilities accessible for persons with disabilities.
+The Disabilities Act has helped to remove stigma against persons with disabilities and to improve their access to education, health, transportation and employment.
 The inclusion of specific disability-friendly clauses to promote and protect the rights of these students is also being contemplated in the revision of the Code of Regulations governing the education system.

-Other measures to ensure that all children with disabilities receive the best quality interventions and education possible include the Child Find and Enrichment Initiatives, which are being implemented under the Education System Transformation Programme (ESTP).
-Under the special education component of the ESTP a Special Education policy has been developed.
-The Special Education Policy, that started being drafted in 2019, will lay the ground for the inclusion of special needs students in the regular classroom setting with the appropriate support services and instructional materials for the different groups of learners including resource rooms where necessary.
-The Policy, which will allow the implementation of the Disability Act, was submitted for the approval of the Cabinet in late 2018 and in June 2019.
+Other measures to ensure that all children with disabilities receive the best-quality interventions and education possible include the Child Find and Enrichment Initiatives, which are being implemented under the Education System Transformation Programme (ESTP).
+Under the special education component of the ESTP, a special education policy has been developed.
+The policy, which started being drafted in 2019, will lay the ground for the inclusion of special needs students in the regular classroom setting with appropriate support services and instructional materials for different groups of learners, including resource rooms where necessary.
+The policy, which will allow for the implementation of the Disabilities Act, was submitted for the approval of the cabinet in late 2018 and in June 2019.

-The Ministry of Education has tried to address the structural barriers that reinforce sex segregation in education by removing sex-segregation in school’s curriculum particularly in technical–vocational areas.
-In 2014, the Ministry developed together with USAID a gender based manual entitled Closing the Gender Gap: A guide for improving the literacy performance of boys and girls at the primary level.
-The guide intended for the use of principals, members of schools’ leadership teams and teachers includes a list of steps to be followed to improve educational outcomes and literacy for boys and girls.
+The MoEYI has tried to address the structural barriers that reinforce sex segregation in education by removing sex segregation in curricula, particularly in technical–vocational areas.
+In 2014, the ministry together with the United States Agency for International Development developed a gender-based manual entitled Closing the Gender Gap: A Guide for Improving the Literacy Performance of Boys and Girls at the Primary Level.
+The guide, intended for the use of principals, members of school leadership teams and teachers, includes a list of steps to be followed to improve education outcomes and literacy for boys and girls.

 Jamaica also developed a policy on the reintegration of school-aged mothers.